hathora/hathora-godot-plugin/README.md

 > [!TIP]
 > For instructions on how to set up your export preset, see [Godot's tutorial on exporting for dedicated servers](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_dedicated_servers.html)

 Open Godot's Export menu and create a new preset.
+For the test scene to work, you need to choose the **Export as dedicated server** export mode under the **Resources** tab.
 Once you have created an export preset, go back to the plugin, refresh the export presets list, and select your newly created preset.

 ### 4. Generate a server build
 Press **"Generate Server Build"**
 > [!TIP]
 > This step will automatically generate a Dockerfile for you, which should work out of the box.
 You can extend this Dockerfile as needed in the future.
 For more on Dockerfiles, check out [these docs](https://hathora.dev/docs/guides/create-dockerfile).

-To confirm that the build was generated successfully, you can check out the "**Generate Server Build logs**" output in the plugin.
+To confirm that the build was generated successfully, you can check out the build logs in the output bottom panel.

 <img src="images/build_deploy.png" width="400" />